Skip to content

 Hyaluronic acid in skin care: this is the current state of science

 Hyaluronic acid is a natural component of the body that can be found in many skin care products.
-It is known for its ability to bind water and thereby hydrate and tighten the skin.
+It is known for its ability to bind water, thereby hydrating and firming the skin.

-Hyaluronic acid can bind moisture: Hyaluronic acid has the ability to bind up to 1000 times its own weight in water.
-This makes it an excellent moisturizer and helps keep skin hydrated and plump.
+Hyaluronic acid can bind moisture: Hyaluronic acid has the ability to 1000 times their own weight in water.
+This makes it an excellent moisturizer and helps keep the skin hydrated and plump.

-Hyaluronic acid can strengthen the skin barrier: Through its moisturizing properties, hyaluronic acid can help strengthen the skin barrier and thus contribute to healthy, resilient skin.
+Hyaluronic acid can strengthen the skin barrier: Due to its moisturizing properties, hyaluronic acid can help strengthen the skin barrier and thus contribute to healthy, resilient skin.

-Hyaluronic acid is safe for most skin types: Hyaluronic acid is very gentle on the skin and is usually well tolerated, making it a good option for all skin types, including sensitive Skin.
+Hyaluronic acid is safe for most skin types: Hyaluronic acid is very gentle on the skin and is generally well tolerated, making it a good option for all skin types, including sensitive skin.

 Hyaluronic acid is one of the most effective moisturizers.
 It can store 1000 times its own weight in water

-Compared to other moisturizing ingredients hyaluronic acid provides more intense and longer-lasting hydration.
-It draws water into the skin and holds it there, helping to keep skin plump and hydrated.
-In addition, hyaluronic acid is also very gentle on the skin and is usually well tolerated, making it a good option for all skin types.
+Compared to other moisturizing ingredients Hyaluronic acid provides more intense and longer lasting hydration.
+It draws water into the skin and holds it there, helping to keep the skin plump and hydrated.
+In addition, hyaluronic acid is also very gentle on the skin and is generally well tolerated, making it a good option for all skin types.

-Other commonly used moisturizing ingredients include Glycerin, urea, aloe vera and various oils.
-Glycerin is another highly hygroscopic agent that draws water into the skin and helps keep it there.
-Urea is known for its ability to smooth skin and remove dead skin cells while moisturizing.
+Other commonly used moisturizing ingredients are Glycerin, urea, aloe vera and various oils.
+Glycerin is another highly hygroscopic ingredient that draws water into the skin and helps keep it there.
+Urea is known for its ability to smooth the skin and remove dead skin cells while also providing moisture.

 Aloe vera is known for its soothing and moisturizing properties and can be particularly beneficial for dry or irritated skin.
-Oils, such as jojoba oil or argan oil, can also moisturize and help strengthen the skin barrier.
+Oils such as jojoba oil or argan oil can also provide moisture and help strengthen the skin barrier.

-Apply to damp skin: Hyaluronic acid binds moisture and draws it into the skin.
-Therefore, it is best to apply hyaluronic acid to damp skin to maximize its moisturizing properties.
+Apply to damp skin: Hyaluronic acid binds to moisture and draws it into the skin, so it's best to apply hyaluronic acid to damp skin to maximize its moisturizing properties.

 Seal with a moisturizer: After applying hyaluronic acid, you should always apply a moisturizing cream or lotion.
-This helps to lock in moisture and improve the effectiveness of the hyaluronic acid.
+This will help lock in moisture and improve the effectiveness of the hyaluronic acid.

 Regular use: For optimal results, you should use hyaluronic acid products regularly.
 Many experts recommend using them twice a day, once in the morning and once in the evening.

 Combine with other ingredients: Hyaluronic acid can be combined well with other ingredients in your skincare routine.
-For example, combining hyaluronic acid with vitamin C can help improve skin brightness and shine.
+For example, the combination of Hyaluronic acid with vitamin C help to improve the brightness and shine of the skin.

-We at MoleQlar offer pure, vegan hyaluronic acid in capsule form and of the highest quality.
+At MoleQlar we offer pure, vegan hyaluronic acid in capsule form and in the highest quality.

 Hyaluronic acid in food

-Hyaluronic acid is contained in both animal and plant foods.
-When it comes to animal foods, hyaluronic acid is found primarily in cartilage tissue or in broths prepared from animal bones.
-Further sources are:
+Hyaluronic acid is found in both animal and plant foods.
+In animal foods, hyaluronic acid is found primarily in cartilage tissue or in broths made from animal bones.
+Other sources are:

-• Fish, such as mackerel or sea bream
+• Fish such as mackerel or gilthead bream

 • Green leafy vegetables

 The exact amounts of hyaluronic acid in foods are not well researched.
-A healthy, balanced diet, in addition to sufficient supplementation, can contribute to an increased absorption of hyaluronic acid.
+A healthy, balanced diet, along with adequate supplementation, can contribute to increased absorption of hyaluronic acid.

-Hyaluron and L-glycine form a close-to-skin synergy in the MoleQlar product.
+Hyaluron and L-glycine form a skin-close synergy in the MoleQlar product.

 How is hyaluronic acid produced?

-In the past, hyaluronic acid had to be laboriously extracted from cattle eyes or rooster combs.
+In the past, hyaluronic acid had to be extracted from cow's eyes or rooster combs, which was a laborious process.
 Since this method is not very sustainable, researchers have come up with other methods.

-Today, hyaluronic acid is produced by genetically modified bacteria.
-Pure, vegan hyaluronic acid can be obtained in large fermentation plants.
-Due to the various filtration processes, the risk of allergy is also lower than with animal products.
-The end product is also completely GMO-free because the bacteria are completely removed.
+Nowadays, hyaluronic acid is produced by genetically modified bacteria.
+In large fermentation plants, pure, vegan hyaluronic acid can be obtained.
+Through the various filtration processes, the Risk of allergy also lower than with animal products.
+The end product is also completely GMO-freebecause the bacteria are completely removed.

-You can also get this pure, vegan form of hyaluronic acid with us order.
-Together with glycine, hyaluron fights at the forefront of your metabolism and skin health!
+This pure, vegan form of hyaluronic acid you can also with us Together with glycine, hyaluronic acid fights on the front lines of your metabolism and skin health!

 Summary

 Hyaluronic acid is an important component of our body.
-However, as we age, we gradually lose the ability to produce hyaluronic acid.
-There is reduced skin elasticity, wrinkles increase and our “lubricant” in the joints becomes less, which leads to more pain.
+As we age, however, we gradually lose the ability to produce hyaluronic acid.
+This leads to reduced skin elasticity, increased wrinkles and less "lubricant" in our joints, which leads to more pain.

-The supplementation with hyaluronic acid was rated as safe in many studies.
-Taking hyaluronic acid daily can help your skin have fewer wrinkles and reduce inflammation in the body.
-In this way, among other things, you support your largest organ, the skin, from premature aging.
+The supplementation with hyaluronic acid has been rated as safe in many studies.
+Taking hyaluronic acid daily can help reduce wrinkles on your skin and inflammation in the body.
+This helps protect your largest organ, the skin, from premature aging.

 Sources